nopSolutions/nopCommerce-Docs/en/developer/tutorials/architecture-of-nopCommerce-4.20-and-under.md

 #### Nop.Services.Test

 This project lives in the outermost layer in the "Test Layer".
 It has dependency to `Nop.Test` project and `Nop.Services` project.
-This project is build for "Unite Testing" the `Nop.Service` project.
+This project is build for "Unit Testing" the `Nop.Service` project.
 This project contains logic to test every service classes for every operations.

 #### Nop.Core.Test

 This project lives in the same layer as `Nop.Service.Test`.
 It has dependency to the `Nop.Test` project.
-This project is build for "Unite Testing" the `Nop.Core` project, it tests for cashing, domain entities and so on.
+This project is build for "Unit Testing" the `Nop.Core` project, it tests for cashing, domain entities and so on.

 #### Nop.Web.MVC.Test